 Forcing the tire onto the rim can cause bead damage.
 If you damage the tire bead during mounting, STOP!, remove tire and mark it as damaged.
 Do not mount a damaged tire.

-1. Before any mounting, inspect tire for damage and verify size match between tire and wheel (Figure 18).
+1. Before any mounting, inspect tire for damage and verify size match between tire and wheel (figure 16).

-Figure 18 - Verify Size Match Between Tire and Wheel
+Figure 16 - Verify Size Match Between Tire and Wheel

 2. Inspect wheel closely for damage.
-Clean the wheel and remove any light corrosion or rubber residue (Figure 19).
+Clean the wheel and remove any light corrosion or rubber residue (figure 17).
 Do not attempt to service a heavily corroded wheel, damaged wheel, or bent wheel.

-Figure 19 - Inspect and Clean the Wheel
+Figure 17 - Inspect and Clean the Wheel

 3. Inspect valve stem and replace if necessary.
-Next lubricate tire beads liberally with tire manufacturer's approved rubber lubricant (Figure 20).
+Next lubricate tire beads liberally with tire manufacturer's approved rubber lubricant (figure 18).

-Figure 20 - Lubricate Tire Beads Liberally
+Figure 18 - Lubricate Tire Beads Liberally

-4. Place tire over wheel and move swing arm into position making sure the valve stem is at the 9 o'clock position in front of bead lock.
-Position tire so that lower bead is above the rear extension of the mount/demount tool and below the front knob (figures 21 & 22).
+4. Place tire over wheel and move tower arm into position.
+Position tire so that lower bead is above the rear extension of the Duckhead® mount/demount tool and below the front knob (figure 19).
+Make sure the valve stem is at the 9 o'clock position in front of bead lock to prevent TPMS sensor damage.

-Figure 21 - Position Tire Against Duckhead® Mount Tool
+Figure 19 - Position Tire Against Mount/Demount Tool

-5. Depress table top pedal and rotate the wheel to mount lower bead.
-Use drop center of wheel by forcing down on tire just ahead of the mounting tool, and follow as tire rotates (figure 22).
+5. Depress table top pedal and rotate wheel to mount lower bead.
+Use drop center of wheel by pushing down on tire just ahead of the mounting tool, and follow as tire rotates.
 Rotate table top until lower bead is mounted.